Motorcycle lane

 Motorcycle lane is a term used for the special lane on a roadway that is designated for small vehicles such as motorcycles, scooters, bicycles and trishaw.
-It's usually situated between the other lanes, marked by 2 parallel yellow lines.
+It is usually situated between the other lanes, marked by 2 parallel yellow lines.
 Due to the popularity of such vehicles in several Asian countries, motorcycle lanes are commonly found there.

 Motorcycles lanes by country

 Malaysia

 In some parts of the expressways and highways in Malaysia, there is an additional lane designated for motorcycles.
 These lanes are usually about half the width of a normal lane on the North–South Expressway and are positioned on the extreme left side of the main carriageway for each direction of travel.
 These special lanes are found in Shah Alam Expressway, Butterworth–Kulim Expressway, Federal Highway, Guthrie Corridor Expressway, Putrajaya–Cyberjaya Expressway, Port of Tanjung Pelepas Highway, Sultan Mahmud Bridge Highway, Sultan Ismail Bridge and all major highways in Putrajaya.

 Motorcycle lanes in Malaysia provide special shelter stations, providing protection for motorcyclists against heavy rain.
 Most motorcycle shelters are located below overhead bridges, but sometimes special booths are placed in the actual motorcycle lanes.

 On Malaysian federal roads, the motorcycle lanes are placed at the far left side of each roadway regardless of direction, and are separated from the primary lanes by black-and-white stripes, enabling motorcyclists to overtake slower motorcycles and to exit the road by turning right.